 Some places where my work has appeared include: The Australasian Journal of Philosophy, Faith and Philosophy, and Oxford Studies in Philosophy of Religion.
 A listing of my publications is available on my PhilPapers Profile.

 In 2016, I published a monograph in the Oxford Studies in Analytic Theology series, entitled In Defense of Conciliar Christology: A Philosophical Essay.
 In that book I argue that the philosophical objections to the traditional Christian doctrine of the incarnation fail.
 In early 2019 I published another book on Christology in the same series, entitled In Defense of Extended Conciliar Christology: A Philosophical Essay.
 In that book I argue that the philosophical objections against the conjunction of Conciliar Christology and five common theses in traditional Christology fail.
-In 2020 I published a third book on the Incarnation in the Cambridge Elements series on the philosophy of the incarnation.
+In 2020 I published a third book on the Incarnation in the Cambridge Elements series on the philosophy of religion.

 I was awarded an Academic Cross Training Grant from the John Templeton Foundation for the 2018-2021 academic years.
-During that time, I will be studying psychology with an eye toward seeing the evidential confirmation or disconfirmation that contemporary psychology lends to the great works of Christian Moral Perfection (e.g., The Spiritual Combat; The Imitation of Christ).
+During that time, I have been studying psychology with an eye toward seeing the evidential confirmation or disconfirmation that contemporary psychology lends to the great works of Christian Moral Perfection (e.g., The Spiritual Combat; The Imitation of Christ).
 Some of that work has already appeared in print.
 Other articles on the conception of virtue in Christian tradition and contemporary psychology and the virtue of perseverance are in process.

 I am the husband of another philosopher: her name is Faith Glavey Pawl.
 I am the proud father of one son and four daughters.
 We enjoy life in the Twin Cities.